Kyxey/supabase-backup/README.md

 pnpm run start
 ```

 This will compile the TypeScript code and run the application.
-You can also use:
+During the execution, you'll get proper log messages and progress reports.
+If there were no errors during the download process, all of your files must be saved in the directory that you specified yourself in the `.env` file (default is `backups`) after the execution is done.

+## 📜 Available Scripts

+### Build & Run Commands

 - `pnpm run build` - Compile TypeScript to JavaScript
+- `pnpm run start` - Build and run the application
 - `pnpm run dev` - Build and run in one command
 - `pnpm run clean` - Remove compiled files

-During the execution, you'll get proper log messages and progress reports.
-If there were no errors during the download process, all of your files must be saved in the directory that you specified yourself in the `.env` file (default is `backups`) after the execution is done.
+### Code Quality Commands

+- `pnpm run lint` - Check for linting errors
+- `pnpm run lint:fix` - Auto-fix linting errors
+- `pnpm run format` - Format code with Prettier
+- `pnpm run format:check` - Check if code is properly formatted
+- `pnpm run check` - Run both lint and format checks
+- `pnpm run fix` - Auto-fix both linting and formatting issues